wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/transport_switching/CBR_of_FIX_Messages_.md

     `          transport.fix.InitiatorConfigURL         ` points to the
     `          synapse-sender.cfg         ` file you created.

-!!! info
+!!!
 Note
     Synapse creates a new FIX session with Banzai at this point.

-TEST

 -   Send an order request from Banzai to Synapse.
 For example, Buy GOOG 1000 @ MKT, Buy MSFT 3000 @ MKT, Buy SUNW 500 @ 100.20.